- September 12, 2024

 "Amedama" is a single-player action game with a beautiful story set in mid 19th century Japan.
 As a soul without a physical form, you'll possess different bodies to gain control of various weapons and fighting styles, facing different foes and new characters along the way.
 Your choices in this repeating seven day period will impact the story's outcome, creating a unique human drama with every playthrough.
 The game features the soul-shifting showdowns and counteraction using the sword technique of Usetsu Tensei sword style.

-- The game features a unique soul-shifting mechanic that adds depth to the gameplay and allows for interesting character interactions.
+- The game features a unique soul-shifting mechanic that adds depth to gameplay and allows for interesting character interactions.

 story